Understanding Carbon Credits

 Environmental Integrity

-Buying and canceling allowances from a cap-and-trade system offers an alternative to carbon offset credits for claiming emission reductions.
-This approach has the potential to avoid offset quality issues, such as non-additionality.
-The purchase and voluntary cancellation of allowances reduce the availability of allowances in a cap-and-trade system, effectively “tightening the cap” and, in principle, reducing emissions that can be produced by sources covered under the cap (e.g., power plants, large industry, and fuel suppliers).
-By this logic, purchasing and canceling allowances compels cap-covered sources to achieve additional emission reductions.
-However, a concern with this approach is that cap-and-trade programs can have oversupplied allowance markets.
+Buying and retiring allowances from a cap-and-trade system offers an alternative to carbon credits for claiming emission reductions.
+This approach has the potential to avoid credit quality issues, such as non-additionality.
+The purchase and voluntary retirement of allowances reduce the availability of allowances in a cap-and-trade system, effectively “tightening the cap” and, in principle, reducing emissions that can be produced by sources covered under the cap (e.g., power plants, large industry, and fuel suppliers).
+By this logic, purchasing and retiring allowances compels cap-covered sources to achieve additional emission reductions.
+However, a concern with this approach is that cap-and-trade programs can have oversupplied allowance markets, or that additional allowances can be released from reserve accounts should prices rise too high.

 Oversupply of allowances can also be created if the covered entities engage in more mitigation activities than required by the cap.
 If a cap is ambitious, over-achievement will be transient and will not lead to a build-up of surplus allowances.

-Historically, most cap-and-trade systems have been oversupplied with allowances.
-Many have also incorporated minimum price floors for new emission allowance sold at auction.
+Historically, many cap-and-trade systems have been oversupplied with allowances.
+Many have also incorporated minimum price floors for new emission allowances sold at auction.
 One clear signal that a market is oversupplied is that auction prices are at or near the program’s price floor.
+Some ETSs also have a price ceiling, at which additional allowances are released to supply the market if auction prices reach the ceiling.
+Retiring allowances from a market that is trading at its ceiling will also not lead to additional emission reductions.

 • The EU-ETS was oversupplied for many years, but changes to the program were instituted to neutralize that surplus (e.g., Market Stability Provisions 2019).
 Prices reflect these EU-ETS oversupply adjustments improving the efficacy of the program to reduce emissions.
-If this trend continues the oversupply problem for the EU ETS may have been resolved.
+The oversupply problems with the EU ETS appear to have been resolved.

 • The CA-ETS has a price ceiling and price floor.
-To date allowance prices have traded at or slightly above the floor price, indicating that there is no scarcity of allowances.
+Allowances are currently trading well above the price floor, indicating that there is a scarcity of allowances.

 • RGGI was severely oversupplied in the past because of a switch to natural gas from coal by many utilities and a weak economy over the baseline setting period.
 RGGI has a low price floor and allowance prices have traded at or slightly above this floor, indicating that there is no scarcity of allowances.